 Evaluation Funds Expended (Resources) Regular use of the ATSI Yarning Circle by classes across the school, providing an authentic link to teaching Aboriginal perspectives.
 ATSI weeblies are used be classroom teachers in an authentic way.
-Funding Sources: • Aboriginal background loading (\$8000.00)
+New ATSI mural.
+Funding Sources: • Aboriginal background loading (\$3000.00)